FranziskaPorkert04/website/_pages/talks.md

 permalink: /talks/
 ---

-This list was last updated in October 2024.
+This list was last updated in November 2024.

 ---
 ---

 **Upcoming**

-Title: *Feynman Integrals & (Hyper-)Elliptic Curves*
-October 2024, Seminar of the Center for Quantum Mathematics (Odense, Denmark)

----

 Title: *Quadratic Relations and Self-Duality in Maximal Cuts of Feynman Integrals*
 November 2024, McGill HEP-seminar (Online)